birdman093/z-guess/README.md

 # ZillowGame

-How to Request Data?
+A.) How to Request Data?

 Make a GET request with the userName in the url link.
 UserName must be in the DB system, use featheru for testing purposes

 btzAddress = http://flip2.engr.oregonstate.edu:6363
 ${btzAddress}/GET/spotifyproperties/{UserName}

-How to Receive Data?
+B.) How to Receive Data?

 Data returned as JSON from API.
 If no properties are found the following entry will be returned {Url: "No Properties Found"}

 json({Url: ?})

+c.)
 UML Sequence Diagrams

 Partner: Spotify ML App API Backend Interaction